a-b-street/abstreet/docs/design.md

 up their front in the sim.
 I think we need to plumb the true start of the spot and have a method to interpolate and pick the true front.

-## Intersection protocol

-Seeing lots of deadlock bugs from accepting non-leader vehicles.
-For now, switch to only considering leader vehicles, and later maybe relax to anybody following only accepted vehicles.

-Leader vehicle is a bit vague; could be leader on current queue, which is still a bit far away.

 ## Trips

 Time to get even more multi-modal / multi-phase!